gollowars/prismic-vress/README.md

 # PrismicVress
-PrismicVress is mdfile,media generator fetched prismicioAPI for vuepress
+PrismicVress is a assets generator that fetch API for vuepress

 ## ease to use
 ```js